NinaILY/frontend-project-44/README.md

 ### Project discription:
-Brain Games - a set of console games
+Brain Games - a set of console games: checking for parity, calculator, GCD, arithmetic progression and Is it a prime number.

 ### Requirements
 - Node.js >= 18